-- 1. Degree-seeking undergraduate-level and non-degree students must contact the Office of the Registrar . - 2.
-Graduate-level students (degree-seeking or non-degree-seeking) must contact the Dean of the College of Graduate and Professional Studies.
+- 1. Undergraduate level students (degree or non-degree-seeking) must contact the Office of the Registrar. - 2.
+Graduate-level students (degree or non-degree-seeking) must contact the Dean of the College of Graduate and Professional Studies.

-Withdrawal is not considered official until a student has completed withdrawal paperwork with the Office of the Registrar.
+Withdrawal is not considered official until a student has completed withdrawal paperwork with the appropriate Longwood University office: Office of the Registrar (undergraduate students) or College of Graduate and Professional Studies (graduate students).